NativeScript/management/nativescript-charter.md

 NativeScript provides platform APIs directly to the JavaScript runtime (with strong types) for a rich TypeScript development experience.
 As an open-source framework to develop apps for iOS, visionOS, Android, macOS and other platforms combining a best of all worlds approach marrying familiar Web approaches like CSS and view templating with common platform languages (Swift, Kotlin, Objective-C, Java) it delivers a liberating toolset for developers.

-It combines a node based CLI as an approachable interaction point for JavaScript developers to interact with native platform development spanning Xcode and Android Studio processes.
+It combines a CLI as an approachable interaction point for JavaScript developers to interact with native platform development processes.

 ### 1.1: In-scope